Keep in Touch

 We try to rebuild new experiences from what was lived, or left unlived.

-“Childhood doesn’t disappear within us.
+As Freud observed, “Childhood doesn’t disappear within us.
 It hides.”

-with reactions shaped by the child we once were?
+How often do we meet adult life with reactions shaped by the child we once were

 All echoes.

-And like any home, it needs care.
+And like any home, it longs for care, repair, and reconciliation.

-Psychotherapy invites us to return to this inner landscape
+Psychotherapy invites us to return to this inner landscape,

 not to remain trapped in it,

-But to understand it.
+but to understand it

-To reframe what hurt.
+to reframe what hurt,

-To reclaim what is ours.
+to reclaim what is good,